Measuring surface tensions of soft solids with huge contact-angle hysteresis

 Here, we introduce a method to measure surface tension differences across contact lines of hysteretic soft materials, based on the measurement of the microscopic deformations of the gel upon wetting.
 Essentially, this is achieved by measuring $\theta_0$, the angle at which the surface tension forces acting at the contact line are in horizontal force balance.
 This approach requires knowledge of the liquid-vapor surface tension of the wetting liquid, but the elastic constants of the gel can be unknown.
 We demonstrate this approach with gelatin, a ubiquitous biological gel which exhibits huge contact-angle hysteresis.
 The measured value of the surface-tension difference across the contact line is very similar to the liquid-vapor surface tension of the gelatin solution just before gelation.
 This suggests that the surface tension of the interface between a gel and a droplet of its solvent can be negligible.

 For these experiments, we use a soft gelatin gel consisting of 5g of gelatin per 100ml of solvent phase, which is 4 parts glycerol to 1 part de-ionized water by volume.
 This particular ratio was chosen, as it is essentially the same as a hydrogel, but shows minimal evaporation or hygroscopic behavior during experiments, avoiding the need for humidity control \cite{pare14}.
 The gel has Young's modulus, $E=11.0 \pm 1.5$ kPa, Poisson ratio $\nu=0.39\pm 0.05$, and poroelastic diffusivity $D=3.0 \pm 1.5 \times 10^{-9}\mathrm{m^2}/\mathrm{s}$, as measured by indentation \cite{hu10}.
 When we place a droplet of the solvent phase (surface tension $64~\mathrm{mN/m}$) on the surface of the cured gel, the droplet advances with a contact angle of $\theta\sim$130$^\circ$.
 When liquid is subsequently removed with a pipette, the contact line remains pinned as $\theta\rightarrow 0$ (see insets to Figure \ref{fig:fluo_and_arrows}).
 This enormous contact angle hysteresis allows us to create stable contact lines with a wide range of $\theta$.
+In every experiment, we use fresh, never-wetted gelatin surfaces, so the surface outside the droplet's contact line has never been in contact with bulk liquid.

 We ensure that there is sufficient time for the droplet to equilibrate with the substrate, and with the surrounding atmosphere by leaving it for $t_{eq}\approx 10^3~\mathrm{s}$ before imaging.
 This allows the gelatin to relax poroelastically over a region of size $\sqrt{Dt_{eq}} \approx 1~\mathrm{mm}$ from the contact line.
 This is much larger than the film thickness and the field of view under the contact line that we use during imaging, so there should be minimal residual poroelastic stresses to affect our results \cite{yoon2010poroelastic}.